dartoos-dev/json_cache/README.md

 ### Suggested Dependency Relationship

-Whenever a function, method, or class needs to interact with cached user data, it should do so via a reference to the `JsonCache` interface.
+Whenever a function, method, or class needs to interact with cached user data, this should be done via a reference to the `JsonCache` interface.

 See the code snippet below: